Mediacorp: 1980–1994: Singapore Broadcasting Corporation

 On 1 January 1994, Channel 5 moved its remaining Malay programming to Channel 12, and re-launched as an English-language channel.
+On the same day, AM radio broadcasts were cut without prior warning.

 Radio Singapore International (RSI) was launched on 1 February 1994 as the official radio international broadcasting company in Singapore, airing news and current affairs, lifestyle, and music programming in English, Malay, Mandarin and Indonesian.